 In some official acts of the 19th c., our name spells "Ksionżyk" which is inspired by the French phoneme on [ɔ̃].
 Many Polish names can be written with alternative letters ̶ ̶ a headache for amateur genealogists.

-The most usual confusion is made with the name Książek.
-In Polish, the letters Y and E soud very close.
+The most usual confusion is made with the name Książek because in Polish, the letters Y and E soud very close.
 Family names (nazwisko) with the closest root orthograph are Książszczak and Książyna.
-The closest names with the same "Książ" root are Książyczyk and Książyński
+The closest names with the same "Książ" root are Książyczyk and Książyński.

-In the 1930's, the name Książyk was written Kziazyk by a penpusher of the French administration.
-The mistake was not corrected and one of the French branches of the Książyk community is still named this wrong way.
-In Canada, after generations of misspelling, alterations have produced the following fantasies: Kiazyk, Ksionzyk, Ksonzyk and Ksiondzyk.
+In the 1930's, the name Książyk was written Kziazyk by a local penpusher of the French administration.
+The mistake was not corrected and one of the French branches of the Książyk community is still mispelled.
+In Canada, after generations of misspelling, alterations have produced the following fantasies: Ksazyk, Ksionzyk/Ksonzyk and Ksiondzyk.
 We also found a name spelled Gsionzyk.

-Our name Książyk is not the most easy to pronounce for non Polish speakers.
+Our name Książyk is not easy to pronounce for non Polish speakers.
 Here are some tips to help you articulate better.

 dire le "ê" comme un faux 'i"